« Governing from the Center II | Main | Who's Getting Swiftboated? (Updated) »

 Obama is taking some flak for distancing himself from the MoveOn mentality and toward the faith-based mentality, and I thought I'd make an attempt to explain why I think it's probably a good idea.
-It is insofar as it is part of a longer term strategy to explode the left/right/center media narrative that has developed since the sixties and that I wrote about the other day.
+It is insofar as it is part of a longer-term strategy to explode the left/right/center media narrative that has developed since the sixties and that I wrote about the other day.
 The real issues before us are not defined by left vs. right, but by those who want to preserve democracy and the rule of law vs. those who are promoting or are ok with or don't care about the nation's drift toward a national security surveillance state.
 Nothing matters more than arresting this drift because of the threat it poses to the idea of America.

 That idea isn't dead yet, but it's moribund.
 Obama's campaign revived my hopes that it the idea might survive and move toward a greater realization of itself because he was right on the issues and because he understood to effect a re-alignment around those issues.
 That means creating an atmosphere within the Democratic Party that is more hospitable to Main Street than many Main Streeters feel is currently the case.
 And a part of creating that atmosphere requires moving away from the style of liberal politics that endoresed or became associated with the New Left in the sixties.

-You could make the case that the movement toward a national police state began in earnest during the fifties and sixties.
+You could make the argument that the movement toward a national police state began in earnest during the fifties and sixties.
 Reading Rick Perlstein's Nixonland will educate those of you who didn't live through it and remind those of us who did why the new lefties of the sixties provoked the backlash that justified such a movement in the minds of many Americans.
 It's not that the Left was wrong about the war and race; it wasn't even that the the anger and frustration by many who opposed the war was unjustified--it was.
 Then as now bi-partisanship meant a shared commitment to idiocy, and that idiocy defined our national policy.
 It was infuriating.
 But the anger and frustration about the war combined with Black anger and frustration created a continuous media spectacle of riots and violent confrontations with the police that scared the hell out of most Americans, and they wanted the police to put an end to it.

 Perlstein's narrative makes clear that the new lefties, no matter that they were right on the issues, developed a style of protest that was easy for Main Street to hate.
-They were deliberately provocative and divisive, and their tactics, rather than quicken the conscience of Middle America, provoked instead its disgust and in doing so delegitimated their cause.
+They were deliberately provocative and divisive, and their tactics, rather than to quicken the conscience of Middle America, provoked instead its disgust and in doing so delegitimated their cause.
 The New Left driven protests assumed the illegitimacy of the Johnson and Nixon governments, but neglected to persuade the rest of the country.

 A precondition for the success of any political protest requires that the majority of non-protesters sympathize with the protesters.
 That's what distinguished the Civil Rights protests before the riots and protests like Solidarity in Poland.
 The New Left tactics were more about expressing rage than effecting change, and despite their being right on the issues, their tactics delegitimated their positions.
 People would rather be wrong than be associated with that rabble.
 Given the choice between the legitimacy of the state and its police powers and the legitimacy of the protesters who challenged that legitimacy, Americans chose the state.